All Episodes

 We don't need to be in the middle of that.

-And with little resources, you saw ISIS K, a faction of ISIS.
+And with little resources, you saw ISIS-K, a faction of ISIS.

-So they have a official alliance with ISIS headquarters for lack of a better word, and they are run by a separate emir of ISIS K. They implemented a plan and caused car bombs to explode at a gate that was supposed to be secured by the Taliban and that allowed ingress to the airport so that people could board flights to leave the country.
+They implemented a plan and caused car bombs to explode at a gate that was supposed to be secured by the Taliban and that allowed ingress to the airport so that people could board flights to leave the country.

 And they can do that with very little resources when they direct their attention against us.

-They know right now that affecting a significant loss of life for America is achieving their number one priority and I don't know that they're going to stop because there's nothing there to deter them from that activity anymore.
+And I don't know that they're going to stop because there's nothing there to deter them from that activity anymore.

-Yeah I don't I don't think they're helping really at all.
+Yeah, I don't think they're helping really at all.

-I think they're doing just the opposite and claiming that they're helping and the fact that right now we have an administration who has said how are we going to rescue American citizens stranded in Afghanistan they're going to ask the same Taliban whose security measures failed and led to the bombings that killed 13 US service members.
+And the fact that right now we have an administration who has said, how are we going to rescue American citizens stranded in Afghanistan, they're going to ask the same Taliban whose security measures failed and led to the bombings that killed 13 U.S. service members.

-I don't agree with their approach on this very different it was we would go out and get Americans and secure their security before allowing the Taliban to to get more of a peace settlement negotiated at the table.
+It was we would go out and get Americans and secure their security before allowing the Taliban to get more of a peace settlement negotiated at the table.

-And I don't believe the Taliban, the Taliban has changed their course.
+And so I don't agree with this approach, and I don't believe the Taliban, the Taliban has changed their course.

-They've now said publicly, since you broke, you, President Biden, broke the negotiated peace settlements that we were talking about in May, they publicly said, we're going to wait you out.
+They've now said publicly, since you broke, you President Biden broke the negotiated peace settlements that we were talking about in May, they publicly said we're going to wait you out.

 And they have now waited him out and are taking over and are running past the August 31st deadline.